nareshpittu769/Tailwind-Mini-Project/Tailwind_project/Vscode Clone/readme.md

 - Index.html contain the code for vscode using tailwind.

-- Assets folder contain all the images for vs code clone.
+- Assets folder contain all the images for vs code clone. ( Assets folder deleted because some mistake)